Join Us & Get Wine 101 Course 75% Off

 5. Lombardy (~7% DOC production)

-Check out Pinot Nero and Sparkling wines from Lombardy.
+Check out Pinot Nero and sparkling wines from Lombardy.

 Valtellina is within Lombardy, close to Lake Como.
 Nebbiolo is the red wine produced here, but it’s called Chiavennasca; it’s lighter and more “Pinot-like” than its Piemontese sister.
 Lombardy also produces some great Pinot Noir (they call it Pinot Nero), especially around Oltrepò Pavese.